[No Texture Rotate] EYES

 (I always have the Petz color chart or palette swatch handy to color pick from, so I dont accidentally use any colors that wont work in game.)

-When you are happy with your eye you need to cut the image into 4 pieces and move them to their opposite corners.
+When you are happy with your eye you need to crop the image into 4 equally sized parts and move them to their opposite corners.

 These instructions are intended for Photoshop so menu options may differ slightly in other programs.